adopted-ember-addons/ember-data-factory-guy/README.md

 **For versions ( 0.7.1 -> 0.7.9 ), support for the fixture adapter is currently broken.**

-**Version 0.7.9 has many bug fixes that the earlier versions don't have, so hopefully you can switch to newer version of ember-data and therefore the best ember-data-factory-guy version, but if not, send me bug report and I will try and go back and fix the older version you are using.**
+*Version 0.7.9 has many bug fixes and improvements that the earlier versions don't have, so hopefully you can switch to newer version of ember-data and therefore the best ember-data-factory-guy version, but if not, send me bug report and I will try and go back and fix the older version you are using.*

 ## Using as Gem